-Family of pregnant mother beaten to death in Mountlake Terrace files $18 million claim against Department of Corrections
+Family of pregnant mother beaten to death in Mountlake Terrace files $18M claim against Department of Corrections

 According to charging papers, Mountlake Terrace police responding to a 911 call on April 16, 2018, found Yacono holding a beer on the front lawn of Haile’s home on 59th Place West.
 Inside, they found Haile, 31, badly beaten and with critical head injuries, and her 3-year-old daughter sobbing and hiding.

-The charging papers allege Yacono, who didn’t know Haile, had come to the neighborhood to retrieve a phone from girlfriend’s house.
+The charging papers allege Yacono, who didn’t know Haile, had come to the neighborhood to retrieve a phone from his girlfriend’s house.
 Prosecutors contend he kicked in Haile’s front door, then slammed her head into a wall and against the floor, before beating her with a cooking pot.
 Yacono then grabbed a beer out of Haile’s fridge and left the home.

 Haile suffered brain injuries, slipped into a coma and soon was declared brain dead.
 She was taken off life support about two weeks after the assault.